Fenni

-The Fenni were an ancient people of northeastern Europe, first described by Cornelius Tacitus in Germania in AD 98.
+The Fenni were an ancient natural people, first described by Publius Cornelius Tacitus in Germania in 98 CE.

 Ancient accounts

-The Fenni are first mentioned by Cornelius Tacitus in Germania in 98 A.D.
-Their location is uncertain, due to the vagueness of Tacitus' account: "The Venedi overrun in their predatory excursions all the woody and mountainous tracts between the Peucini and the Fenni".
-The Greco-Roman geographer Ptolemy, who produced his Geographia in ca. 150 AD, mentions a people called the Phinnoi (Φιννοι), generally believed to be synonymous with the Fenni.
-He locates them in two different areas: a northern group in northern Scandia (Scandinavia), then believed to be an island; and a southern group, apparently dwelling to the East of the upper Vistula river (SE Poland).
-It remains unclear what was the relationship between the two groups.
+The Fenni are mentioned in a short reference in Tacitus' Germania: "The Venedi overrun in their predatory excursions all the woody and mountainous tracts between the Peucini and the Fenni".
+Because the woody and mountainous tracts (presumably the Roztocze highlands) were between the Fenni and the Peucini and because the Peucini lived on the northern side of the Carpathians, the location of the Fenni was thus to the southeast of the Venedi on the east side of the Sveebian (Germania) region (the Veiksel river as the border).
+The Greco-Roman geographer Ptolemy, who produced his Geographia in ca. 150 CE, mentions a people called the Phinnoi (Φιννοι), generally believed to be synonymous with the Fenni.
+He locates them in two different areas: a northern group in northern Scandia (Scandinavia) or Skoone in southern Sweden, then believed to be an island; and a southern group, apparently dwelling to the East of the upper Vistula river (SE Poland).
+It remains unclear what was the relationship between the two groups, but probably northern group meant Finnaithae in southern Sweden.